2023 Pro Bowl Games: Flag Football Game 1

-TIED 9 – 9

 Kick Tac Toe

 The event was shown as pre-recorded segment and was held at Intermountain Healthcare center from Thursday's events.

 The AFC won the event after being the first team to get three in a row.

-AFC 12 – NFC 9

 Gridiron Gauntlet

 The NFC won the event after Eli Manning crossed the finish line first.

-TIED 12 – 12

 Flag Football Game 2

 The AFC won the second flag football game by a score of 18–13.

-AFC 18 – NFC 12

 Move The Chains

 The AFC won the event after taking the first and third rounds.

-AFC 21 – NFC 12

 Best Catch

 Amon-Ra St. Brown outscored Stefon Diggs by a score of 177.0–145.4 (St. Brown outscored Diggs 85.0–74.7 in round 1 and 92.0–70.7 in round 2), winning the event for the NFC.

 Diggs and St. Brown were selected as finalists in a fan vote over Justin Jefferson and Patrick Surtain II retrospectively.
 Each were shown doing special catches in pre-recorded segments during Thursday's events before the fan vote began.

-AFC 21 – NFC 15

 Flag Football Game 3

 The NFC was down 21–15 entering the game based on the opening scores, but Kirk Cousins led the NFC to a comeback win.
 The final score was 35–33.

 Aftermath

 The players who participated on the winning NFC each won $84,000 while the players who participated on the losing AFC team won $42,000 each.

+This was the first time Eli Manning beat his brother in the NFL (though as a coach and not a player), as Peyton went 3–0 against him during their NFL careers.

 Following the event it was revealed that Myles Garrett suffered a dislocated toe during the Gridiron Gauntlet event.
+He later stated in April that he would decline participating in future Pro Bowl Games events, saying the Gridiron Gauntlet "doesn't make sense to me", and proposed replacing it and other events with those that would allow fans to take part alongside players.
+Garrett would later recover from his injury and would play in the opening games of the 2023 NFL season.
+He would later change his mind and participate in the “Move the Chains” event during the 2024 Pro Bowl Games.